vmchien217/dagger/hilt/android-entry-point.md

 ### Views with Fragment bindings

-By default, only `ApplicationComponent` and `ActivityComponent` bindings can be injected into the view.
+By default, only `SingletonComponent` and `ActivityComponent` bindings can be injected into the view.
 To enable fragment bindings in your view, add the `@WithFragmentBindings` annotation to your class.